RonsenbergVI/seaborn-qqplot/README.md

 ## Contributing

 Contribution will be welcomed once a first stable release is ready.
-[Contact Me](mailto@corneille.r.j@gmail.com)

 ## Quickstart